-Water levels from 10th to 16th Sept 2019 at the 2 tidal stations at Tan Chau and Chau Doc, water levels are currently at alarm level and may oscillate around alarm level sever times within day up to 21th September 2019, due to tidal effect.
+Water levels from 17th to 24th Sept 2019 at the 2 tidal stations at Tan Chau and Chau Doc, water levels are currently at alarm level and may oscillate around alarm level sever times within day sine last week 16th September 2019, due to tidal effect.
 Water levels at these stations reached over alarm level several times in a day.
 The different trend of water level hydrographs might be slightly affected by the El Nino process in the South China Sea, based on the information done by Japan Meteorological Agency (JMA).

 According to the Japan Meteorological Agency (JMA), Sea surface temperature (SST) variability in the tropics can significantly impact on the global climate through atmospheric circulation.
-El Niño event, which are identified by SST fluctuations from the central to the eastern equatorial Pacific (NINO.3), are widely known examples of this.
+El Niño event, which are identified by SST fluctuations from the central to the eastern equatorial Pacific (NINO.3), are not widely spread as previous months.
 The NINO3 index is one of several El Niño/Southern Oscillation (ENSO) indicators based on sea surface temperatures.
-The ENSO Forecast Probabilities based on JMA/MRI-CGCM2 is presented in Figure 5.